matiasngf/creative-dev-challenge/docs/three-image.md

 />
 ```

 The default src is always the `imageTexture` uniform.
-The other images are loaded as textures and passed to the shader as uniforms, in this case, the `hoverTexture` uniform will be abailable on the shader.
+The other images are loaded as textures and passed to the shader as uniforms.
+In this case, the `hoverTexture` uniform will be available on the shader.

 ## Custom image renderer